ConcealNetwork/conceal-guardian/security/README.md

 ## Reusable Cursor commands

-Reusable security workflows for this repo live in `.cursor/commands/`.
+Reusable security workflows for this repo live in `.cursor/commands/` (numbered files such as `00-security-plan-hardening.md`).

 Suggested commands:
+- `/security-plan-hardening` — plan trust boundaries and review scope (Plan Mode)
 - `/security-review-priority-1` — review dependency and install workflow only
 - `/security-generate-finding` — turn one validated issue into a structured finding proposal
 - `/security-triage-findings` — compare proposed findings against reviewed findings and accepted risks
-- `/security-apply-finding-fix` — implement a minimal fix for one accepted finding
+- `/security-fix-finding` — implement a minimal fix for one accepted finding

 These commands should use:
 - `.cursor/plans/security-hardening.md` for review order and scope